ViniciusGCP94/frontend-menthor/easybank-landing-page-master/README.md

 We provide templates to help you share your solution once you've submitted it on the platform.
 Please do edit them and include specific questions when you're looking for feedback.

-The more specific you are with your questions, the more likely it is that another member of the community will give you feedback.
+The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

 ## Got feedback for us?